Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 *Sara->RVRD: I take your point about smaller services increasing the risk, but since this is advice for operators, not clients should we bring that up here?*

+<mark>*RvRD->Sara: I think we should, because I can easily think of smaller organisations (say a university college) running a DNS privacy service, where they are an operator, just a small one; they could consider hiding in the masses by sending local traffic upstream to a larger resolver with a privacy policy that aligns with their own practices.*</mark>

 ### Data sharing